thejkiran/Artificial-Nueral-Network/README.md

 # Artificial-Nueral-Network
-ANN withconfusion matrix and accuracy
+ANN with confusion matrix and accuracy